UKCloud/documentation/articles/azure/azs-how-create-vm-cli.md

 SQL2017-WS2016           MicrosoftSQLServer      Standard           MicrosoftSQLServer:SQL2017-WS2016:Standard:14.0.1000320                  14.0.1000320
 ```

-After you have decided on which image you wish to use, run the following command, substituting your own variables where applicable.
-The **az vm create** command will also create any resources required for the VM (for example, a network interface card, a network security group, et cetera)
+After you've decided which image you want to use, run the following command, substituting your own variables where applicable.
+The 'az vm create' command will also create any resources required for the VM (for example, a network interface card, a network security group, and so on)

 ```Bash
 az vm create --resource-group '<Resource Group Name>' --name '<VM Name>' --image '<Image URN>' --admin-username '<Username>' --admin-password '<password>' --use-unmanaged-disk --location 'frn00006'